IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

 [Container] App started on PORT 3000
 ```

-To check it is running, we can use `curl` to hit the endpoint:
+To check it is running, in a separate terminal window we can use `curl` to hit the endpoint:

 ```bash
 curl -v localhost:3000